dingtoffee/StickyParser/README.md

 # StickyParser
 ### A Windows Sticky Notes Parser (snt and plum.sqlite supported)  - Recovery of sqlite/plum sqlite also supported.
+For details on how Sticky Notes work, you could also refer to my write up here : https://dingtoffee.medium.com/windows-sticky-notes-forensics-80ee31ab67ef

 Sticky Notes is a feature starting from Windows 7 that allows a user to create sticky notes on their desktop/laptop.
 ### Legacy Sticky Note Format